Ohio State Route 2: History

-1936: Extended to Indiana state line via the former SR 108 alignment from Hicksville to Bryan, and the former SR 18 alignment from the Indiana state line to Hicksville, with which it was dually certified along this route until 1940.
+In 1936, the route was extended to the Indiana state line via the former SR 108 alignment from Hicksville to Bryan, and the former SR 18 alignment from the Indiana state line to Hicksville, with which it was dually certified along this route until 1940.

-1939: SR 18 alignment removed from SR 2 alignment west of Hicksville.

-1939: Route extended east to Lost Nation Road in Willoughby.

-1941: SR 2 from West 6th to East 9th moved from Lakeside Avenue to the Lakefront Highway, later called the Cleveland Memorial Shoreway.
-Lakeside certified as SR 2 temporary.
+In 1939 SR 18 alignment was removed from SR 2 alignment west of Hicksville.
+Additionally, the route extended east to Lost Nation Road in Willoughby.
+Two years later, in 1941 SR 2 from West 6th to East 9th moved from Lakeside Avenue to the Lakefront Highway, later called the Cleveland Memorial Shoreway.
+Lakeside certified as SR 2 temporarily.

-1962: Extended east to SR 283 in Painesville; Euclid-to-Painesville alignment upgraded to freeway.
+In 1962 the route was extended east to SR 283 in Painesville; Euclid-to-Painesville alignment upgraded to freeway.